Meta tags can be a valuable tool in your SEO arsenal.

 What Are Meta Tags?

-Here’s an example of what they look like in this post:
+Here’s an example of what they look like in the head section of HTML in this post:

 The most popular meta tags are: